 However, I do continue to make other non-custom reproduction Izannah Walker dolls and post them for open sales.
 I think the very best way to buy a doll is when you see one that calls to you and tugs on your heart strings, so I do think it is very important to have finished dolls for sale that people can see and fall in love with.

 I’ll add you to the email mailing list right away.
 Don’t be at all surprised if you do not get an email notice immediately.
 The dolls each take an extremely long time to make, just as they always did when Izannah was making them… I work more or less constantly on them, but it still feels as if each doll takes “forever”.
 I should probably also mention that once I post a doll or dolls for sale they usually sell very, very quickly.
 Thank you so much for your interest in my work.
 It is greatly appreciated.

-post script ~ I do have a “Wish List, that helps me decide which dolls to make for open sales… If you have a particular doll or other item that you would purchase if it were available, please leave add it to the wish list https://asweetremembrance.com/category/wish-list/ .
+post script ~ I do have a “Wish List, that helps me decide which dolls to make for open sales… If you have a particular doll or other item that you would purchase if it were available, please leave a comment to add it to the wish list https://asweetremembrance.com/category/wish-list/ .
 I’ll take “wishes” into consideration when choosing which categories to open up first, when designing new items, and when making dolls for “open shopping” when I post newly made dolls for sale here on my Izannah Walker Journal.

 It was quite late last night, when I was writing up the first of this year’s birthday posts, so it totally slipped my mind that I was supposed to put these two items on the “what’s for sale this weekend” post. 🙂 Better late than never!